prashant-ramcharan/courgette-jvm/README.md

 ## Report Portal Integration

-Courgette allows test results to be published to the [Report Portal](https://reportportal.io/) server at the end of the test run.
+Courgette allows test results to be published in real time to the [Report Portal](https://reportportal.io/) server as tests run.

 To enable this feature, add the following Courgette option to the Courgette runner: